-Our objectives are to obtain reasonable assurance on whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with good auditing practice will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.

-As part of an audit in accordance with good auditing practice, we exercise professional judgment and maintain professional skepticism throughout the audit.
-We also:
+Our objectives are to obtain reasonable assurance on whether the group to express an opinion on the consolidated financial the financial statements as a whole are free from material statements.
+We are responsible for the direction, supervision misstatement, whether due to fraud or error, and to issue an and performance of the group audit.
+We remain solely responauditor's report that includes our opinion.
+Reasonable assursible for our audit opinion. ance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with good auditing practice We communicate with those charged with governance regarding, will always detect a material misstatement when it exists. among other matters, the planned scope and timing of the audit Misstatements can arise from fraud or error and are considered and significant audit findings, including any significant deficienmaterial if, individually or in aggregate, they could reasonably be cies in internal control that we identify during our audit. expected to influence the economic decisions of users taken on We also provide those charged with governance with a statethe basis of the financial statements. ment that we have complied with relevant ethical requirements As part of an audit in accordance with good auditing practice, regarding independence, and communicate with them all relationwe exercise professional judgment and maintain professional ships and other matters that may reasonably be thought to bear skepticism throughout the audit.
+We also: on our independence, and where applicable, related safeguards.

 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the parent company's or the group's internal control.

-- opinion on the effectiveness of the parent company's or the group's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of the Board of Directors' and the Managing Director's use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the parent company's or the group's ability to continue as a going concern.
+- · Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of the Board of Directors' and the Managing Director's use of the going concern basis of accounting and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the parent company's or the group's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the parent company or the group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events so that the financial statements give a true and fair view - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the consolidated financial statements.
-We are responsible for the direction, supervision and performance of the group audit.
-We remain solely responsible for our audit opinion.
+However, future events or conditions may cause the parent company or the group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events so that the financial statements give a true and fair view - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within